Frederick Brownell

 Frederick Gordon Brownell OMSS SM* MMM JCD} KStJ (8 March 1940 – 10 May 2019) was a South African herald, vexillologist, and genealogist.

-He designed the flags of Namibia and South Africa.
+He designed the flag of South Africa and claimed to have designed the flag of Namibia.

 Family and early life

 Brownell was born in Bethlehem, in what was then the Orange Free State province in South Africa on 8 March 1940.
 He matriculated from St. Andrew's School in Bloemfontein in 1957.
 He undertook his voluntary military service at the Air Force Gymnasium with 1 Motorboat Squadron (Air-Sea rescue) before going to Rhodes University in Grahamstown to read for a Bachelor of Arts degree in History and Social Anthropology, which he obtained in 1961.
 He subsequently completed an Honours degree in history at the University of South Africa in 1965 and was awarded a Master of Arts degree (with distinction) from the same university in 1977 for a dissertation entitled "British Immigration to South Africa 1946 – 1970".

 He married Christine de Villiers, whom he met whilst at Rhodes University, on 29 September 1962 in Pretoria and together they had three daughters.